Naval Systems

 Sources: KCHF.ru: Project 861 hydrographic survey vessel

-USNI reported that the Black Sea Fleet's Liman and Kil'din made back-to-back Adriatic deployments to monitor NATO actions in Kosovo during the spring and summer of 1999.
+USNI reported that the Black Sea Fleet's Liman and Kil'din made back-to-back Adriatic deployments to monitor NATO actions in Kosovo between April and July 1999.

 Sources: USNI Proceedings: Combat Fleets